 It can be found that without further conditions, the consistency relations of the secondary constraints merely fix the Lagrange multipliers instead of generating new constraints.
 As a result, we have in total 6 constraints, which are all second-class.
 Therefore, the number of DOFs in case VI is generally given by

-Recalling that in previous section, we have calculated the linear perturbations of this case and found that there are 5 DOFs at the linear order in perturbations.
-Again, this fact implies that there are 3 DOFs that manifest themselves only at nonlinear order in perturbations, or at linear order in a inhomogeneous background, which may signal the strong coupling problem.
+Recall that in the previous section, we have calculated the linear perturbations of this case and found that there are 5 DOFs at the linear order in perturbations.
+Again, this fact implies that there are 3 DOFs that manifest themselves only at nonlinear order in perturbations, or at linear order in an inhomogeneous background, which may signal the strong coupling problem.